More than 40 players now signed to play in the PWHL | CBC Sports

 Like Bell, her co-captain at the University of Minnesota-Duluth, this season will be Hughes' first in professional hockey.
 Hughes finished her college career fifth all-time in scoring for the Bulldogs.

-Hughes was a top-three finalist for the Patty Kazmaier Award for the best female player in NCAA Division 1 hockey in 2022, losing to PWHL number one overall pick, Taylor Heise.
-Ottawa drafted her in the 4th round (20th overall) last month, and has signed her for three seasons.
+Hughes was a top-three finalist for the Patty Kazmaier Award for the best female player in NCAA Division 1 hockey in 2022, losing to PWHL No. 1 overall pick, Taylor Heise.
+Ottawa drafted her in the fourth round (20th overall) last month, and has signed her for three seasons.

 Scamurra is a strong defensive forward who won a championship last season on the Professional Women's Hockey Players' Association (PWHPA) circuit with Team Harvey's.
 She also earned world championship gold with Team USA in 2019, an Olympic silver medal in Beijing in 2022, and a league championship with the Buffalo Beauts of the now-shuttered Premier Hockey Federation in 2017.